ely-as/django-gesha/docs/settings.md

 GESHA_ALLOWED_URL_PATTERNS = ["log*", "myapp:*"]
 ```

-Set to an empty list to disable all patterns.
+The default setting (an empty list) disables all patterns.

 ---